steiner62/Backup_EBP/README.md

 Script Powershell + beats for backup of files and accounts before importing into EBP Accounting

 # Advice:
-    - Group the files in the same folder.
+    - Group the files in the same folder named powershell.
     - This folder must contain the files backupEBP.ps1, config.ini, run_powershell.bat and NOM_DOSSIER_COMPTABILITE.ebp (the latter is not available on the github)

 # The config.ini file